Stand out from the crowd and be successful with these 9 healthy food truck menu ideas

 Chickpea and vegetable curries instantly spring to mind.

 4. Falafel wraps and salad boxes

-Falafels are made from blending chickpeas with oil and a range of different spices, which are then fried to create a fluffy in the inside and crispy on the outside ball.
+Falafels are made by blending chickpeas with oil and a range of different spices, which are then fried to create a fluffy on the inside and crispy on the outside ball.

 It’s served up in a pitta wrap with an array of vegetables or in a salad box, with a range of different dressings.

 This type of food, in particular, is a very popular food with vegans and the health-conscious making it a good choice for anyone looking to start a healthy food truck.